2016–17 NHL season: Rule changes

 No major rule changes were implemented this season.

+Entry draft

+The 2016 NHL entry draft was held on June 24–25, 2016, at the KeyBank Center in Buffalo, New York.
+Auston Matthews was selected first overall by the Toronto Maple Leafs.

 Expansion

 On June 22, 2016, NHL Commissioner Gary Bettman officially announced that the league had approved an expansion team in Las Vegas, Nevada, later christened the Vegas Golden Knights, who were set to begin play in the 2017–18 season.